 PCN manages a network of over 180,000 primary care clinicians nationwide consisting of 65% physicians and 35% physician assistants and nurse practitioners.
 Family practice and internal medicine specialties make up 75% of the network, and emergency medicine, pediatrics, and OB/GYN comprise the other 25%.

 PCN works with a variety of partners, such as medical education companies, hospitals, and medical associations, to provide meaningful and clinically relevant continuing medical education aimed to improve patient outcomes.

-Primary Care Network (PCN) aims to achieve leadership in providing continuing medical education (CME) to primary care health providers.
+Primary Care Network (PCN) aims to achieve leadership in providing continuing medical education (CME) to primary care clinicians.
 PCN strives for this goal by designing educational activities that are creative, ethical, free of commercial bias, based on adult learning principles, and founded on evidence-based medicine.
 It is PCN’s goal to develop activities that identify the needs of our audience through a thorough planning process, deliver each activity to result in enhanced knowledge, and increase competencies to provide better patient outcomes.
 It is also PCN’s vision to develop and implement the educational activities in partnership and collaboration with other experts in the field of medicine and continuing medical education.

-The continuing medical education efforts of PCN are directed toward primary care healthcare providers and other specialists throughout the United States.
+The continuing medical education efforts of PCN are directed toward primary care clinicians throughout the United States.
 This includes physicians, nurse practitioners, and physician assistants.
 While the primary audience is comprised of physicians, PCN recognizes the importance of a broader range of clinicians that deliver primary health care.
-We also recognize that the majority of primary care is delivered by family medicine specialists and pediatricians, individuals also seek and obtain primary care from other specialties as well.

 PCN utilizes a variety of educational formats to deliver its activities including: